Orthognathis surgery, also known as corrective jaw surgery, is surgery of the jaw and surrounding area for cosmetic or functional reasons.

 Now the issue can be with either upper and lower jaw or both in any of these conditions.
 A proper workup is done by the orthodontics and oral & maxillofacial surgeons to confirm if both jaws are involved or any one only, and if so then which one specifically.
 Obviously one can also tell that just by looking at the patients face, but that can sometimes be deceiving, that’s why doctors and surgeons have devised a proper workup mechanism for that.

-The treatment not always require surgery.
+Yes, you can fix an overbite with surgery, however the treatment not always require surgery.
 Sometimes you can be treated by using other methods too including putting on braces only.
 However most of the patients need both braces and the surgery to correct their condition if the malocclusion is severe especially.

 Jaw Surgery before and after pictures